Getting Started¶

 Package Name vs Tool Name

 FlavorPack (or flavorpack) is the Python package name used for installation.
 The actual command-line tool and API is called flavor.
-Install with pip install flavorpack, use with flavor pack.
+Install with uv tool install flavorpack, use with flavor pack.

 Quick Start Path¶